-One of the most needed jobs is working as an HVAC technician.
-Discover about what they do, how to become one and about how much you can expect to receive.
+One of the most needed careers is working as an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to make.

 - Air conditioners